In Every Piece Of Land, The Soil Has A Memory

-We have been commissioned to create new public artwork at Fanshawe Road, situated to the southeast of Cambridge City Centre and was part of the circa 1950s post-war housing development.
+We have been commissioned to create a new public artwork at Fanshawe Road, located to the southeast of Cambridge city centre.
+The site was originally part of the post-war housing developments built around the 1950s.

-The layout of the new homes will create a new, central green space on the site.
-The rich, biodiverse green space will create better pedestrian and cycle routes for the people into Coleridge Recreation Ground and the wider city.
+The layout of the new homes will introduce a central green space at the heart of the site.
+This rich, biodiverse area will enhance pedestrian and cycle connections to Coleridge Recreation Ground and the wider city.

-How do these factors make a place unique and asking the question - does soil have a memory?
+Through this work, we ask: How do these elements make a place unique?
+And does soil hold a memory?

-To discover how you can get involved in the creative programme and helping inform the public art, visit the news and events pages where upcoming workshops and meetings are listed.
+To find out how you can get involved in the creative programme and help shape the public art, visit the News and Events pages for details of upcoming workshops and meetings.

 Get in touch